 How to configure SNMP on Redhat /Centos Linux?

 The below are the steps that we are going to use to configure SNMP Linux.
 Specifically for the Redhat/Centos, you may check out the blog here if you plan to configure SNMP on Ubuntu.

 These steps are the same for both Redhat and CentOS versions.

 One great thing about CentOS is that you don’t need to have any subscription as it’s community-based.

 - Restart the SNMP service

 - Allow SNMP port on Linux firewall.

-- After you have added the subscription to the Redhat server, you can go ahead and install the SNMP files by running the below command.
+- After adding the subscription to the Redhat server, you can install the SNMP files by running the below command.